-In 2014, Business News Daily published an article that focused on the future of social commerce — that is, buying and selling directly on social media platforms.
-Since then, the idea of social as a sales tool has advanced from rumors and anticipation to an evolving, but functional, commerce ecosystem.
-With the recent introduction of virtual Facebook storefronts and "buy" buttons on Twitter and Pinterest, brands have access to the tools they need to turn their social media presence into a direct route to sales.
+In 2014, Business News Daily published an article that focused on the future of social commerce – buying and selling directly on social media platforms.
+Ever since, the idea of social media as a sales tool has advanced from rumors and anticipation to an evolving but functional commerce ecosystem.

-"Shopping is inherently social, but this aspect has disappeared in recent years due in equal measure to the growth in ecommerce and an ever-growing list of consumer distractions and obligations," added Liat Zakay, founder of the Donde Fashion search engine app.
-"Advances in social commerce are bringing the fun and sense of community back to shopping, but instead of in malls, [people] are shopping from their phones ... on the timelines and terms that work for their busy schedules."
+"Shopping is inherently social, but this aspect has disappeared in recent years due in equal measure to the growth in e-commerce and an ever-growing list of consumer distractions and obligations," said Liat Zakay, founder of the Donde Fashion search engine app.
+"Instead of in malls, [people] are shopping from their phones ... on the timelines and terms that work for their busy schedules."

-Retail and marketing experts weighed in on what consumers are looking for in social commerce, and how small businesses can succeed in following this growing trend.
-[Social Media Selling Solutions for Small Businesses]
+Business News Daily talked to a few experts about what consumers look for in social commerce, and how small businesses can succeed in following this growing trend.

 How social commerce works on each platform